dorydev/dorydev/README.md

 ## Hi there 👋 ##

-My name is Doriane, I'm a french mathematics & physic student !
+🔭 My name is Doriane, I'm a french mathematics & physic student !
 I love to acquire a lot of new knowledge :)

-🔭 Currently working on sooo many projects...

-⚡ **Code project :**:
+⚡ **Code project I'm working on :**:
   - ArchLinux installer in Python 🐍
   - Many Latex projects 😳
   - LinuxFromScratch: simple kernel, with keyboard driver, ARM8 compatible